 1. Is saturated fat in milk safe for health?

 The entire milk industry is somewhat based on the fat content of milk.
-Various type of milk popular in the market are –
+Various types of milk popular in the market are –

-Table 5: Percentage of milk fat in various type of milk
+Table 5: Percentage of milk fat in various types of milk

 |Type of milk||Fat percentage|